dmcwo/ai-sandbox/ia-for-higher-education/higher-ed-ia-research-report.md

 *Used for:* Section 2.4 (topic-based IA solution), Section 6.2 (navigation structure)

+**Laubheimer, P. (2018, January 16).
+Audience-based navigation: 5 reasons to avoid it.
+Nielsen Norman Group. https://www.nngroup.com/articles/audience-based-navigation/**

+This article presents Nielsen Norman Group's research-based analysis of audience-based navigation, documenting five specific usability problems: difficulty with self-identification, ambiguity about whether content is "for" or "about" an audience, disruption of task-focused mindset, user anxiety about incomplete information, and content duplication issues.
+Used extensively to document the specific cognitive challenges audience-based navigation creates and to provide evidence-based mitigation strategies including making categories mutually exclusive, using clear "for" language, and prioritizing topic-based navigation.
+Article includes concrete examples from university websites and B2B contexts showing both problematic implementations and effective solutions.
+*Used for:* Section 2.4 (topic-based IA solution), Section 6.2 (navigation structure)

 **U.S. Department of Justice.
 (2024). *ADA Title II regulations: Web accessibility requirements for state and local governments.* Federal Register.**

 Final ADA Title II regulations published April 24, 2024, establishing WCAG 2.1 Level AA compliance requirements for public colleges and universities with specific deadlines (2026-2027).